willyboy/Iconizer/README.md

 Iconizer
 ========

-A simple, pure JS utility for creating a set of event ready Font Awesome icons.
+A simple, pure JS utility for creating a set of event ready Font Awesome and image icons.

 ##Namespace and Dependencies
 This utility is namespaced to Iconizer.
-The only dependency is Font Awesome itself (support for image icons coming soon).
+The only dependency is Font Awesome itself.
 The code does use a forEach and if you want cross browser support, you may have to use a polyfill.

 ##Basic Usage
 The following code will take an array of objects that define your icons and the handlers associated with them and attach them to a specified DOM node.